 2. Secure Your Windows

 Burglars commonly enter through unlocked or open windows.
 Make sure your windows are closed and locked when you’re not attending them.
-Use secondary blocking devices, like metal or wooden rods, or if you do not intend to open the window, installing a screw along the track of a window is very effective.
+Use secondary blocking devices, like security meshing and metal or wooden rods, or if you do not intend to open the window, installing a screw along the track of a window is very effective.

 Sliding glass doors should have well-fitted bars along their track which cannot be reached from outside.